alseki/ConventionProgram/phase1/out/production/group_0467/README.txt

 README.txt
-In order to start the program build the program and go the Class Main in the controller package and run the main method.
+In order to start the program build the program and go the Class View.Central.Main in the controller package and run the main method.
 Follow the instructions that it will provide.

 necessary packages include: